atricore/josso-site/src/content/install.md

       $ docker run -d --name josso atricore/josso:josso-ce-2.4.1

-This start a new JOSSO CE container in the background.
+This will start a new JOSSO CE container in the background.

 Please bear in mind that the default JOSSO container is INAPPROPRIATE FOR PRODUCTION USE.